HAPPY EVOLUTION – 10 steps to health, happiness and the balance

 You can actually do quite a lot of things in a quarter of an hour.
-For example you can be late for your work.
-It is more important that you make your veggie shake for lunch or you finish your oats with cinammon without a rush.
+For example, you can be late for your work.
+It is more important that you can make your veggie shake for lunch or finish your oats with cinammon without a rush.
 Do something that will make you feel better.
 When you see a smile on your face, you will change 15 minutes into one hour.
-Within 15 minutes you can practice Five Tibetan Rites, 5 positions times 7 repetitions.
-You can learn from this film, it is for free: https://youtu.be/YjzHyy-hrUE.
+Within 15 minutes you can practise Five Tibetan Rites, 5 positions repeated seven times.
+You can learn from this video, it is for free: https://youtu.be/YjzHyy-hrUE.

 What can you do?

 Squeeze some lemon juice and drink it with warm water.
-You can add a leave of fresh herbs such as mint, basil or melissa.
+You can add some leaves of fresh herbs such as mint, basil or melissa.
 Warm water with lemon regulates the work of our digestive system.
 When you drink it first thing in the morning, it will help your body get rid of toxins.
 It takes less than 5 minutes.

-You can also do sun bath practice.
+You can also do sunbathing practice.
 Let’s say 10-20 minutes a day.
-You can find professional guide how to practice a safe sun exposure here: dminder.info.
+You can find professional guide how to practise a safe sun exposure here: dminder.info.